KanishAnand/MPI/README.md

 - When a process finishes coloring all its nodes stop that process and mark it as done so that root process not waits for any communication with this process now.

 ## Analysis

+- For 128 vertices and 774 edges(random) and 11 processes: Time Taken: 0.037641 seconds